CSIprinceton/workshop-july-2020/tutorial/Day-2/README.md

 a fully converged potential is made.
 The tutorial should provide a consistent improvement of the DNN potential with the number of iterations.

-For the sake of time, we already provide you 3 trained potentials at `03-train/iter.000/?/graph?.pb` ("?" correspond to integers 1,2 or 3).
-These potentials were trained from training data consisting of randomly perturbed C2H6 molecules (see `03-train/iter.000/raw_files/README.md` for more details).
+For the sake of time, we already provide you an initial set of 3 potentials at `03-train/iter.000/?/graph?.pb` ("?" correspond to integers 1,2 or 3).
+The training data used to build these potentials have no atomic configurations close to the transition state.
+See `03-train/iter.000/raw_files/README.md` for more details of the atomic configurations used to train these potentials.

 You can easily perform one iteration cycle running `./run_one_dp_iteration.sh &> log &` in the current folder.
 This script will sweap over the 3 steps of active learning training.
 Below, we give